Shreyansh-Agrawal/QuizApplication/README.md

 # QuizApplication

-This is a Python-based console application for Quiz management.
-The application is designed to manage users, categories, questions, and quizzes.
+Welcome to the Quiz Application!
+This application is designed to manage users, categories, questions, and quizzes.
 It provides functionality for Super Admins, Admins, and Players.
+Developed with Python and Flask, the application follows clean code principles, adhering to SOLID principles and object-oriented programming (OOPs) practices.
+Unit testing is implemented using pytest to ensure robust functionality.
+This application was created during an internship at WatchGuard, Noida.

-You can use `pipenv` to manage your project dependencies.
+Consider using `pipenv` to manage your project dependencies.

 ## Getting Started